 8.3: Trophies will be awarded by combined total points from all three races, to the top three drivers for the day.

 8.3.1: In the event of a tie in combined points the position for the day will be awarded by fastest lap time in the final race only.

 9.1: All judicial matters at this race event will be managed by a CofC (Clerk of Course) whom will be nominated by Slideways.

 9.2: The CofC will also act as Judge of Fact, their decision being final.

-9.3: The CofC also has the power to utilise the kart controller, or impose a time penalty after the event’s conclusion if deemed appropriate.
+9.3: The CofC also has the power to utilise the kart controller or impose a time penalty after the event’s conclusion if deemed appropriate.
 For further details on other penalties that may be applied by the CofC, see sections 10.1 and 10.2.

-9.4: Bad sportsmanship, disrespect or threatening behaviour shown towards the CofC, any Slideways staff, any competitor, team member, spectator, driver or their associates, at the event, or in any form of social media before, during or after the event, will likely result in the driver’s instant exclusion from events at Slideways.
+9.4: Bad sportsmanship, disrespect or threatening behavior shown towards the CofC, any Slideways staff, any competitor, team member, spectator, driver or their associates, at the event, or in any form of social media before, during or after the event, will likely result in the driver’s instant exclusion from events at Slideways.

 (a) Slideways reserves the rights to ban ANY individual or group from its facilities.

-(b) Please also note that zero tolerance is given for anyone leaving the facility after the event (or any other time) doing burnouts etc. This is council owned land – please have some respect for our licenced agreement.
+(b) Please also note that zero tolerance is given for anyone leaving the facility after the event (or any other time) doing burnouts etc. This is council owned land – please have some respect for our licensed agreement.
 Police will be notified instantly for failure to comply with this very simple request.